 Welcome to the Hernandez IB Middle Years Programme

 All of our 6th-8th grade students are part of the International Baccalaureate (IB) Middle Years Programme (MYP), a 3 year international program for students aged 11-15.
-We are very proud of our IB MYP, and we encourage our students to go on to IB high schools to complete the DP in 11th-12th grade, especially at our IB feeder school, Stony Point High School.
+We are very proud of our IB MYP for grades 6-8, and we encourage our students to continue with the IB Middle Years Programme in grades 9 and 10 at Stony Point High School.
+In addition, students also have the option of participating in the IB Diploma Programme in the 11th-12th grade, after which they can graduate with an IB Diploma as well as college credits based on their performance.
 Studies have shown that students who are enrolled in IB have a better chance of going to and staying in college.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
 IB Mission Statement.